Eagers Automotive

 Eagers Automotive is an automotive retail group in Australia and New Zealand.
-Starting as A P Eagers Automotive Limited, it has a history of more than 100 years.
+Starting as AP Eagers Automotive Limited, it has a history of more than 100 years.
 The company name changed to Eagers Automotive Limited from A.P.
 Eagers Limited in 2020 following its acquisition of the Automotive Holdings Group.
 The business owns and operates a wide range of motor vehicle dealerships across Australia and New Zealand.

 History

-The company was founded by Edward George Eager in 1913 as E.G. Eager & Son Ltd. In 1922, they opened an automobile assembly plant in Queensland, and in 1930 obtained distribution rights to General Motors products in Queensland and northern New South Wales.
+The company was founded by Edward George Eager in 1913 as E.G. Eager & Son Limited In 1922, they opened an automobile assembly plant in Queensland, and in 1930 obtained distribution rights to General Motors products in Queensland and northern New South Wales.
 The company went public in 1957 under the name Eagers Holdings Limited.
 It merged in 1992 with A.P.
 Group Limited, founded as A.P.
 Motors by Alan Piper in 1978, and was renamed to A.P.
 Eagers Limited.
 In 2019 it acquired its major competitor, the Automotive Holdings Group.